Blcony/SDHNet/README.md

 ```

 ## Note
+Due to our further exploration of the self-distillation, the current repo does not involve the related part temporarily.

+Please be free to contact us by e-mail (slzhou96@mail.ustc.edu.cn) if you have any questions.

+## Acknowledgement
 We follow the functional implementation in [Cascade VTN](https://github.com/microsoft/Recursive-Cascaded-Networks), and the overall code framework is adapted from [RAFT](https://github.com/princeton-vl/RAFT).

 Thanks a lot for their great contribution!

-Due to our further exploration of the self-distillation, the current repo does not involve the related part temporarily.
-Please be free to contact us by e-mail (slzhou96@mail.ustc.edu.cn) if you have any questions.